Aggressive Divorce Attorney or Assertive Divorce Attorney?

 Being a strategic lawyer is more than calling a witness, making evidentiary objections, and delivering a closing argument.
-He or she should be attempting to develop creative and strategic solutions to the client’s problems from day one.
+They should be attempting to develop creative and strategic solutions to the client’s problems from day one.
 A strategic divorce attorney is a strong advocate for his or her clients.
-He or she is assertive in his or her representation while at the same time following legal ethics.
-This lawyer’s objective should be to obtain an expedited and successful result taking into consideration the cost of litigation.
+He or she is assertive in their representation while at the same time following legal ethics.
+This lawyer’s objective should be to obtain an expedited and successful result taking into consideration the cost of litigation and risk.

 Thinking and acting strategically is critically important in divorce negotiations and litigation.
 Being appropriately assertive and strategic can be a gamechanger in negotiation or litigation.
 Being strategic means employing specific tactics, practices, and philosophies effectively.
 Oddly, there are well known Orange County divorce lawyers who actually believe and even say that strategy in a divorce is irrelevant.

-A strategic lawyer helps a client understand the impact of divorce litigation on minor children and attempts to take actions that address any personality disorders of the other party.
+A strategic lawyer helps a client understand the impact of divorce litigation on minor children and knows how to deal with the opposition if personality disorders exist.

 What Is A Divorce?

-Does a Divorce Lawyer Act Somewhat Like the CEO of a Divorce?
+A Divorce Lawyer Acts Somewhat Like the CEO of a Divorce?

 A strategic divorce attorney sees decision making in a divorce transaction as a series of business decisions.
 When a skilled CEO evaluates a problem or issue, what steps does he or she follow?
 What resources does the CEO allocate to the project?
 What tactics does he or she employ in executing the plan to solve the problem or address the issue?
 A divorce lawyer is the project manager or the CEO of a divorce.

-A divorce lawyer is similar to a CEO in a number of ways.
-Both have to make decisions relative to priorities, strategies, and the allocation of resources.
-They each have to pick their battles with the ultimate goal of achieving the highest return at the lowest cost.
+CEOs and divorce lawyers must make decisions relative to priorities, strategies, and the allocation of resources.
+They each have to pick their battles with the ultimate goal of achieving the best result at the lowest cost.
 A CEO must decide which consultants to hire and at what cost.
 A divorce attorney must decide whether to hire and how much to spend on a forensic accountant, a vocational expert, a compensation expert, etc.

 A CEO must decide whether to make an acquisition, hire a new advertising agency, or expand into a new geographic area.
 A divorce lawyer must decide whether to depose third party witnesses, whether to serve discovery, what discover to serve and when to serve it, whether to make the first offer and when to make it, whether to file a request with the court to seek a support order or other relief, whether and when to ask for a trial date, and on and on.

-Is Problem Solving an Important Skill for a Divorce Lawyer to Possess?
+Problem Solving is a Critical Skill for a Divorce Lawyer to Possess

 The “Harvard Business Review Idea Cast” broadcasted an interview with Carey Phelps, a professor of strategy at McGill University, and the author of Cracked It! – How to Solve Big Problems and Sell Solutions Like Top Strategy Consultants.